-It might seem that unemployment hovering between 4–5% as of October 2017 would be a cause for celebration.
+It might seem that unemployment at 3.9% as of December 2021 would be a cause for celebration.
 However, a low unemployment rate also comes with problems.
 For HR departments, a low unemployment rate means more competition.
 It’s a buyer’s market and the best candidates often have a wealth of options to choose from.
 Meanwhile, HR departments are increasingly faced with the challenges of retention issues; positions that might have been stable when jobs were a little more scarce, now face chronic turnover issues.
 When recruiters are unable to fill positions at all, they can remain open for extended periods of time, producing inefficiencies in the workplace.
 Needless to say, a low unemployment rate poses a big problem for recruitment.
 To optimize your recruitment strategy for the shrinking labor market, you’re going to need every edge you can get.

 What can I do to keep recruiting the best people?In a shrinking labor market, there are no quick fixes.
 To continue recruiting in the current climate requires holistic solutions.
 Your HR department must be adaptable, creative, and efficient to set themselves apart from the competition.

 Solve the problem before it starts by working on issues with retention.
 Hiring choice candidates becomes difficult in a shrinking labor market, so if you have a good team, you want to do everything in your power to keep them.
 That means fostering employee productivity, facilitating engagement, providing meaningful benefits, periodic financial rewards, and fostering a healthy work-life balance.